Myopia Control - A Cure for

-While it's true that myopia also can develop and progress in young adults, this is less common, and it's possible that an adult's eyes may not respond to myopia control treatments the same way a child's eyes do.
-For these reasons, it's likely that most research in this area will continue to focus on controlling progressive myopia in children.
+While it's true that myopia also can develop and progress in young adults, this is less common.
+And it's possible that an adult's eyes may not respond to myopia control treatments the same way a child's eyes do.
+For these reasons, it's likely that most research on controlling myopia progression will continue to focus on nearsighted children rather than adults.

 Retardation of Myopia in Orthokeratology (ROMIO) study: a 2-year randomized clinical trial.
 Investigative Ophthalmology & Visual Science.
 October 2012.

 Myopia control with corneal reshaping contact lenses.
 Investigative Ophthalmology & Visual Science.
 October 2012.

 Current and future developments in myopia control.
 Contact Lens Spectrum.
 October 2012.